fetchai/agents-aea/docs/generic-skills.md

-The AEA generic skills demonstrate an interaction between two AEAs.
+The AEA generic buyer and seller skills demonstrate an interaction between two AEAs.

-* The provider of the data.
+* The provider of a service in the form of data for sale.
-* The buyer of the data.
+* The buyer of a service.

 ## Preparation instructions